Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 {
   "transactions": [
     "account":"accountname",       (string) DEPRECATED.
 The account name associated with the transaction.
 Will be "" for the default account.
-    "address":"address",    (string) The telestai address of the transaction.
+    "address":"address",    (string) The meowcoin address of the transaction.
 Not present for move transactions (category = move).
     "category":"send|receive",     (string) The transaction category. 'send' has negative amounts, 'receive' has positive amounts.
     "amount": x.xxx,          (numeric) The amount in TLS.
 This is negative for the 'send' category, and for the 'move' category for moves outbound.
 It is positive for the 'receive' category, and for the 'move' category for inbound funds.